 I have the typical story of a guy who grew up playing sports.
 I was always in good shape because I was playing baseball, football, wrestling, or racing motorcross.
 Then I stopped playing sports, got a job sitting all day, started really liking the taste of beer, got married, had a kid, and next thing I knew I weighed 240lbs.
 The number is shocking especially since I am pretty sure the last time I weighed myself I weighed 175lbs.

 This isn’t one of those trick/hack/diet posts.
 Listen, for me I just got tired of just feeling like shit and having to take Zantac every night to avoid heartburn.
 I hit that realization in life where I understood I wasn’t invincible anymore.
 I couldn’t eat Taco Bell for breakfast, lunch, and dinner…and midnight snack.
 I have been able to start some healthy habits over the years, but always fall out of them.
 Usually this happened because I went from one extreme to the other.
+Resources from Simply Dental Chatswood inform that your oral health is as important as any other aspect of healthy way of life, like keeping a diet, for example.
+Also check what Dental Smiles Unlimited has to say about the ways you can keep your teeth healthy.
 I am a huge believer that diets don’t work, because it takes a true lifestyle change and a change in how you think about your health to have any sort of sustainable results.
+Avail the dental services from Garg DMD to give your teeth the best care.

 Like a lot of you I work from home.
 My commute is only 100ft from my bed to my office.
 I sit on my ass all day.
 Needless to say I knew I needed to make a change.